Michelle Hunziker: Career

 When she returned to Italy, she presented the shows Donna sotto le stelle and Piazza di Spagna (Canale 5) with Gerry Scotti and Tacchi a spillo (Italia 1) with Claudio Lippi.
 In 2002–2004, Hunziker and Carsten Spengemann presented the first and second season of Deutschland sucht den Superstar, the German version of the British TV show Pop Idol.

 Hunziker joined ZDF's Wetten, dass..?, Germany's most popular TV show in October 2009.
 The show was also syndicated live on the Austrian ORF and SF1 in her native Switzerland.

 In 2006, she released an album in English, Lole, that was available only in German-speaking countries; the only single off the album was "From Noon Till Midnight".

 Hunziker co-hosted the Italian comedy shows Zelig (Italia 1) and Scherzi a parte (Canale 5) in 2001.
 Zelig is one of the most famous Italian TV shows.
 Later that year, she received the Italian TV Oscar in the category "Discovery of the Year".
 She also co-hosted the Italian open-air music show Festivalbar with Daniele Bossari and Alessia Marcuzzi.

 She has also starred in the musicals directed by Saverio Marconi The Sound of Music (playing the role of Maria von Trapp) and Cabaret (playing the role of Sally Bowles); both had huge success in Italy.

 In 2007, Hunziker and Pippo Baudo hosted the Italian song contest, the Festival di Sanremo, on Rai Uno.
 Later, she co-hosted Striscia la notizia again with Ezio Greggio and Paperissima with Gerry Scotti.

-In 2018, she hosted the Sanremo Music Festival on Rai 1 with Claudio Baglioni and Pierfrancesco Favino In 2020, she appeared in a video posted by Mimmo Modem, with the renowned neomelodic song by Niko Pandetta, Marco Calone and Pino Franzese called "Danza".
+In 2018, she again hosted the Sanremo Music Festival on Rai 1, this time with Claudio Baglioni and Pierfrancesco Favino.
+In 2020, she appeared in a video posted by Mimmo Modem, with a neomelodic song by Niko Pandetta, Marco Calone and Pino Franzese called "Danza".

+In 2024, Hunziker hosted Andrea Bocelli 30: The Celebration on Canale 5.

+In May 2025, she co-hosted the final of the Eurovision Song Contest in Basel, alongside Hazel Brugger and Sandra Studer.

 Personal life

-She was married to Italian singer Eros Ramazzotti from 1998 to 2009 (separated since 2002, divorced 2009) and therefore also has Italian citizenship.
-They separated in 2002 and have one daughter together, Aurora Hunziker-Ramazzotti, also known as Aurora Ramazzotti, born on 5 December 1996.
-Hunziker announced her engagement to the Trussardi-heir Tomaso Trussardi in 2013, and together they have two daughters.
+Hunziker was married to Italian singer Eros Ramazzotti from 1998.
+They separated in 2002 and divorced in 2009.
+She acquired Italian citizenship through this marriage.
+The marriage produced a daughter.

+Hunziker announced her engagement to the Trussardi heir Tomaso Trussardi in 2013.
+The couple have two daughters together.

-In 2017, Hunziker blamed a cult for her divorce from Ramazotti.
+In 2017, Hunziker announced that she blamed a cult for her divorce from Ramazzotti.
 She said that the cult tried to persuade her that he was a bad influence on her and to isolate her from her family.
-This statement caused an outcry in her homeland of Italy.
+This statement caused an outcry in Italy.

-In 2021, she stated that she has distant Indonesian ancestry.